murtaja1/odoo_notes/README.md

 ### write the password as `admin`

-### to update the password of the odoo user, type the following command:
+### to update the password of the Odoo user, type the following command:

 `UPDATE res_users set password='admin',login='admin' where id=2;`